Associated Banc-Corp: Subsidiaries

 During the 1990s and 2000s, Associated Banc-Corp merged all of its affiliated banks into Associated Bank, N.A., a wholly owned subsidiary.

 Subsidiaries of Associated Bank, N.A. include: Associated Trust Company, N.A.; Associated Investment Corp; and Associated Community Development, LLC.

 Sports sponsorships

-Associated Bank has been the bank of the Green Bay Packers since 1919.
 It is a banking partner of the Milwaukee Brewers, the University of Wisconsin-Madison Athletics, and the Minnesota Wild.
 It is also the bank of the Wisconsin Athletic Hall of Fame.